 1. Abstract

-Zoonotic parasitic diseases are increasingly impacting on human populations due to the effects of globalisation, urbanisation, and climate change.
-Here we review the literature discussing important helminth zoonoses with a focus on recent cases, and reports of incidence and prevalence.
-We discuss which helminths are increasing in endemic areas, as well as considering their geographical spread into new regions.
-These helminths are discussed within the framework of globalisation, urbanisation, and climate change to determine the effect these variables are having on disease incidence, transmission, and the associated challenges for public health initiatives.
+Zoonotic parasitic diseases are impacting increasingly on human populations due to the effects of globalisation, urbanisation and climate change.
+Here we review the recent literature on the most important helminth zoonoses, including reports of incidence and prevalence.
+We discuss those helminth diseases which are increasing in endemic areas, and consider their geographical spread into new regions within the framework of globalisation, urbanisation, and climate change to determine the effect these variables are having on disease incidence, transmission, and the associated challenges presented for public health initiatives, including control and elimination.

 2. Introduction

-A zoonosis is a disease for which the pathogen can be naturally transmitted from animals to humans.
+A zoonosis is a disease whereby a pathogen can be naturally transmitted from animals to humans.
 This review covers zoonotic helminths, many of which appear to be on the rise.
-Figure 1 shows a number of zoonotic helminths and the main definitive hosts.
-Definitive hosts are hosts in which the helminth reaches maturity, while reservoir hosts, another term used in this review, are long-term definitive hosts for a helminth which can be important sources of human infections.
+Figure 1 shows a number of zoonotic helminths and their main definitive hosts.
+Definitive hosts are hosts in which the helminth reaches maturity, while reservoir hosts, another term used in this review, are long-term definitive hosts for a helminth which can be important sources of human infection.
 Helminth infections are generally responsible for chronic disease and morbidity and are not commonly associated with high mortality levels in humans.
-In the 2002 global burden of disease (GBD) study it was estimated that helminths (including: schistosomiasis, onchocerciasis, and intestinal worms), accounted for 177,000 deaths in 2002, and 20 million disability adjusted life years (DALYs), or 1.3% of global burden of disease (Mathers et al., 2007).
-However, many zoonotic helminths were not represented in the GBD study, such as Clonorchis or Opisthorchis species which can lead to infection associated morbidity and the more serious cholangiocarcinoma.
+In the 2002 global burden of disease (GBD) study it was estimated that helminths (including: schistosomiasis, onchocerciasis, and intestinal worms), accounted for 177,000 deaths, and 20 million disability adjusted life years (DALYs), or 1.3% of the global burden of disease (Mathers et al., 2007).
+However, many zoonotic helminths were not represented in the GBD study, such as Clonorchis or Opisthorchis species, which can lead to infection associated morbidity and the more serious cholangiocarcinoma.

-Climate change is also playing a role in the spread of helminth zoonosis by changing ranges of animals and habitats of helminth vectors such as mosquitoes as well as increasing survivability of STH in soil by providing the right conditions of warm, moist soil due to the expansion of tropical and sub-tropical zones due to climate change (Genchi et al., 2011, Montarsi et al., 2015, York et al., 2014).
-Globalisation increases the risk of food-borne helminths (FBH), particularly in fish and other meat products, but also vegetables and fruits, due to the large amounts of exports and imports of food products occurring all around the world.
-Meanwhile increasing urbanisation has meant that human habitats are intruding ever further into the natural world.
-This brings closer contact between wildlife and humans, and gives rise to a number of novel parasitic infections in humans.
+Climate change is also playing a role in the spread of helminth zoonoses by changing ranges of animals and habitats of helminth vectors such as mosquitoes as well as increasing survivability of soil transmitted helminths (STH) by providing the right conditions of warm, moist soil resulting from the expansion of tropical and sub-tropical zones due to climate change (Genchi et al., 2011, Montarsi et al., 2015, York et al., 2014).
+Globalisation increases the risk of food-borne helminths (FBH), particularly in fish and other meat products, but also vegetables and fruits, due to the large amounts of exports and imports of food products occurring globally.
+Meanwhile, increasing urbanisation has meant that human habitats are intruding ever further into the natural world.
+This results in closer contact between wildlife and humans, and gives rise to a number of novel parasitic infections in humans.
 Raccoons and the red fox are important examples of wildlife hosts that exist in urban environments (Kellner et al., 2012, Page et al., 2014, Plumer et al., 2014).
-Helminths of wildlife crossing to domestic animals which live in close contact with humans, is another mechanism whereby zoonosis can spread (Magwedere et al., 2012, Jones et al., 2013, Miller et al., 2013).
+Helminths of wildlife crossing to domestic animals, which live in close contact with humans, is another mechanism whereby a zoonosis can spread (Magwedere et al., 2012, Jones et al., 2013, Miller et al., 2013).
 Many of the helminth species discussed in this review

-In this review we will focus on the prominent literature from the last five years (2010-current) and discuss important transmission factors, the impact of climate change, urbanisation, and globalisation, and prevention and control strategies to minimise the risk of zoonotic helminth infections.
+In this review we will focus on the prominent literature from the last five years (2010-current) and discuss important transmission factors, the impact of climate change, urbanisation, and globalisation, and prevention and control strategies, to minimise the risk of zoonotic helminth infections.

 Figure 1: Animal families and their associated zoonotic helminths grouped as either helminths of wildlife, wildlife and companion animals, or wildlife and livestock.